Watch with Mother: Show cycles

 Each of the five classic shows actually consisted of only a very small number of episodes, all made on film – and all in black-and-white.
 Typically, not more than 26 programmes were filmed for each show, this being sufficient for a run of six months as there was only one broadcast per week.
 The aim was to provide children's programming on the cheap: the BBC Children's department had an extremely tiny budget, and needed a collection of films which could be endlessly repeated, typically in six-monthly cycles, for its undemanding pre-school age audience.

 From April 1963, Watch with Mother was moved to 10.45am (with a further slot at 1.30pm from September 1963).
 Tales of the Riverbank joined the Watch with Mother Monday slot in December 1963, and caused worries that the original five shows would be replaced.

-Subsequent shows that occupied the Watch with Mother slot were as follows:
+Subsequent shows that occupied the Watch with Mother slots were as follows: